geo-at-github/bbstats/README.md

 // schedule a report
 $stats->scheduleReport( $numericAppId, BlackBerryStats::REPORT_TYPE_PURCHASES, $reportRangeInDays * -1 );

-// wait for BlackBerry to actually create the report sleep(3);
+// Wait for BlackBerry to actually create the report
+// It can take even longer for big reports, max limit by BB is 500.000 entries per request. sleep(3);

 // fetch a list of all available reports (newest are first)